MARS: Multi-Agent Adaptive Reasoning with Socratic Guidance for Automated Prompt Optimization: Full-process Prompt Optimization

 \section{Full-process Prompt Optimization}

-Figure~\ref{fullSteps} presents a detailed example of the full-process prompt optimization, demonstrated using the Geometry Shapes task from the BBH dataset.
-The figure clearly outlines the overall optimization framework and its key stages, effectively illustrating the relationships and operations at each step.
+Figure~\ref{fullSteps} presents a comprehensive example of full-process prompt optimization, using the \textit{Geometry Shapes} task from the BBH dataset.
+This visualization clearly illustrates the end-to-end workflow of the \textbf{MARS} framework, highlighting how the multi-agent system approximates a policy-guided trajectory over a discrete prompt space.

-From the \textit{Manager}, \textit{UserProxy}, and \textit{Planner} to the iterative refinement within the \textit{Teacher}-\textit{Critic}-\textit{Student} framework, each phase is visually represented.
-The figure sequentially presents the functions of each agent and their collaboration, showcasing how optimization and coordination are effectively carried out at every stage, ensuring the accuracy and effectiveness of the final result.
+The process begins with the \textit{Planner} agent, which decomposes the input task into a series of interpretable sub-goals \(\{st_1, \dots, st_n\}\), forming a high-level optimization trajectory.
+These steps serve as a form of global guidance for the subsequent reasoning path, representing the initial policy direction in the POMDP formulation.

+Then, through the iterative interaction among the \textit{Teacher}, \textit{Critic}, and \textit{Student} agents, MARS executes a sequence of transitions \((s_{i-1}, a_i, s_i)\), where each composite action \(a_i = (q_i, c_i)\) is derived from the Socratic-style question and its critique.
+The \textit{Student} agent updates its internal latent state \(s_i\) based on this feedback and outputs the observable prompt \(o_i = p_i\).
+This dialogue-driven process simulates a soft pseudo-gradient trajectory in the POMDP landscape, gradually refining the prompt through interpretable and feedback-aligned steps.

+\textbf{MARS enables dual-level interpretability:} \textit{process interpretability} arises from the explicit optimization path planned by the \textit{Planner} and the Socratic dialogue structure, which makes each state transition traceable and rational. \textit{Result interpretability} is embodied in the final prompt, which integrates task-specific constraints---such as tolerance thresholds or validation rules---as shown in Figure~\ref{fullSteps}, indicating the policy-converged output under the POMDP framework.